ashish-d/k2f-portal-pages/README.md

 ##### Assign Kandy user for each Salesforce user
 - When the widget __Kandy Links__ | __Kandy Assignment__ loads for the first time, it assigns Kandy users to Salesforce users automatically.
 Going forward, an administrator can maintain these associations using this link __Kandy Assignment__.
 - When you add a new user to your salesforce application, an un-assigned Kandy user wil be automatically assigned.
 If all Kandy users are already assigned, a new kandy user will be created.
+-
+##### Add PSTN, SMS, P2P Call to Contact page**
+- View a particular contact
+- Select `Edit Layout | Visualforce Pages`
+- Drag and drop `Kandy P2P Call` and `Kandy PSTN and SMS` to the Contact Information section below.
+- Change the default height 200px to 20px.